 We see the Dutch at the peak of their prominance and maritime empire wearing black.
 The great Dutch and Flemish artists recorded this in great detail.
 The Victorians, especially Victorian men also preferred black.

 Blues seem to be one of the most popular shades for boys.
 And this was establidshed from an early point.
 Some sources report that blue dyes as Europe was emerging from the medieval era were some of the least expensive.
-Thus you see early grammar schools in Engkand havung blue uniforms for the charity students (16th centyry).
+Thus you see early grammar schools in Engkand having blue uniforms for the charity students (16th centyry).
 The modern blue/pink conventions are fairly recent developments.
 EWe notice boiys from wealthy families wearung blue as well.
 This include a Bean boy (1829) and Henry Elton (1831) wearing blue tunics.

 Browns seem another very popular shades for boys.